Eatiplaner/eatwut-plan-service/README.md

-# README
+# Eatiplaner Plan Service

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+## Requirements

+- Rails 7.0.3
-- Ruby version
+- Ruby 3.1.2

-- System dependencies
+- PostgreSQL

-- Configuration
+### Configuration

-- Database creation

-- Database initialization

-- How to run the test suite

-- Services (job queues, cache servers, search engines, etc.)

-- Deployment instructions

-- ...
+- Create `config/application.yml` by copying from `config/application.yml.example` and make any change appropriate to your setup.

 ### Setup Git hooks: